GuillermoBustosPerez/Backed-Flakes-Identification-Discoid-RCLevallois/Backed-flakes-identification-in-Discoid-and-RC-Levallois.md

 ### 3.1 PCA and model performance

-PCA results show that the 25 first principal components account for 95% of the variance of the dataset with PC1 accounting for 21.39% of variance and PC25 accounting for 0.36% of variance.
-This is an important reduction from the original number of variables (1524) and substantially lower than the sample (139).
+The PCA results show that the first 25 PCs account for 95% of the variance of the dataset, with PC1 accounting for 21.39% of the variance and PC25 accounting for 0.36% of the variance.
+This is an important reduction from the original number of variables (1,524) and is substantially lower than the sample (139).
 The following table presents the performance metrics for each of the models.
 In general, all models performed with accuracy values higher than 0.7 with the exception of KNN, Naïve Bayes, and the decision tree with C5.0 algorithm.
 When considering the two measures of overall model performance (F1 and